 I’ve long been frustrated by the lack of clarity when it comes to 4WD modifications.
 Some insurance companies ‘insure’ vehicles that are clearly illegal.
 However, in the event of an accident, what happens?
 They have a legal right to walk away from the claim.

-Club 4x4 have written a post covering all this, which you can read here.
+Club 4×4 have written a post covering all this, which you can read here.
 Essentially, they will cover legal and illegal modifications, but if you have an accident and the modifications contribute to the accident you may have your claim reduced or denied.
+That’s pretty scary, especially when you think about what vehicles there are on the road you could run into!

 Off road recovery from a non claimable event ($1500 to 30k)